Nova

 Classical nova eruptions are the most common type.
-They are likely created in a close binary star system consisting of a white dwarf and either a main sequence, subgiant, or red giant star.
-When the orbital period falls in the range of several days to one day, the white dwarf is close enough to its companion star to start drawing accreted matter onto the surface of the white dwarf, which creates a dense but shallow atmosphere.
-This atmosphere, mostly consisting of hydrogen, is thermally heated by the hot white dwarf and eventually reaches a critical temperature causing ignition of rapid runaway fusion.

-The sudden increase in energy expels the atmosphere into interstellar space creating the envelope seen as visible light during the nova event.
-Such were taken in past centuries to be a new star.
+This type is usually created in a close binary star system consisting of a white dwarf and either a main sequence, subgiant, or red giant star.
+If the orbital period of the system is a few days or less, the white dwarf is close enough to its companion star to draw accreted matter onto its surface, creating a dense but shallow atmosphere.
+This atmosphere, mostly consisting of hydrogen, is heated by the hot white dwarf and eventually reaches a critical temperature, causing ignition of rapid runaway fusion.
+The sudden increase in energy expels the atmosphere into interstellar space, creating the envelope seen as visible light during the nova event.
+In past centuries such an event was thought to be a new star.
 A few novae produce short-lived nova remnants, lasting for perhaps several centuries.

-Recurrent nova processes are the same as the classical nova, except that the fusion ignition may be repetitive because the companion star can again feed the dense atmosphere of the white dwarf.
+A recurrent nova involves the same processes as a classical nova, except that the nova event repeats in cycles of a few decades or less as the companion star again feeds the dense atmosphere of the white dwarf after each ignition, as in the star T Coronae Borealis.

+Under certain conditions, mass accretion can eventually trigger runaway fusion that destroys the white dwarf rather than merely expelling its atmosphere.
+In this case, the event is usually classified as a Type Ia supernova.

 Novae most often occur in the sky along the path of the Milky Way, especially near the observed Galactic Center in Sagittarius; however, they can appear anywhere in the sky.
 They occur far more frequently than galactic supernovae, averaging about ten per year in the Milky Way.
 Most are found telescopically, perhaps only one every 12–18 months reaching naked-eye visibility.
-Novae reaching first or second magnitude occur only several times per century.
-The last bright nova was V1369 Centauri reaching 3.3 magnitude on 14 December 2013.
+Novae reaching first or second magnitude occur only a few times per century.
+The last bright nova was V1369 Centauri, which reached 3.3 magnitude on 14 December 2013.

 Etymology

 During the sixteenth century, astronomer Tycho Brahe observed the supernova SN 1572 in the constellation Cassiopeia.
 He described it in his book De nova stella (Latin for "concerning the new star"), giving rise to the adoption of the name nova.
-In this work he argued that a nearby object should be seen to move relative to the fixed stars, and that the nova had to be very far away.
-Although this event was a supernova and not a nova, the terms were considered interchangeable until the 1930s.
-After this, novae were classified as classical novae to distinguish them from supernovae, as their causes and energies were thought to be different, based solely in the observational evidence.
+In this work he argued that a nearby object should be seen to move relative to the fixed stars, and thus the nova had to be very far away.
+Although SN 1572 was later found to be a supernova and not a nova, the terms were considered interchangeable until the 1930s.
+After this, novae were called classical novae to distinguish them from supernovae, as their causes and energies were thought to be different, based solely on the observational evidence.

-Although the term "stella nova" means "new star", novae most often take place as a result of white dwarfs, which are remnants of extremely old stars.
+Although the term "stella nova" means "new star", novae most often take place on white dwarfs, which are remnants of extremely old stars.